NEO-TAT/tat_flutter/README.md

 > Otherwise, you will not be able to build successfully.
 For information on how to join the **NPC**, please refer to the
 > Contact Us section below.

+## Using FVM to Install Flutter

+To set up FVM and Flutter 3.7.12 (our last supported version):

+1. Install the latest Dart SDK (e.g., `pacman -S dart`).
+2. Run `dart pub global activate fvm` to install FVM.
+3. Run `fvm use` in the project directory to install the Flutter version specified in `.fvmrc`.
+4. Use `fvm flutter --version` to verify that Flutter is correctly installed.

-If you got any questions during the above steps, please feel free to contact us (NPC) anytime.
+If you have any questions during the above steps, please feel free to contact us (NPC) anytime.

 ## Discussion